RiaanKnoetze/translation-generator-wp/readme.md

    OPENAI_API_KEY=sk-123
    ```

    Alternatively, you can configure the API key on the app settings page.
+To create an OpenAI API key, you will have to visit this [page](https://platform.openai.com/api-keys).

 4. **Run the project:**